idaproduct/IDA_Dashboard_v1/documentation/static/tutorials/telegraf-socket-listener.md

 On Linux or WSL you can substitute `-q` for `-w 1`, which tells `nc` to quit once the data has been sent.

 Telegraf has the ability to aggregate and process data it receives before sending it on using an output plugin.
-In the edgehub, Telegraf is configured with a five second "flush" interval, which means that Telegraf will collect measurements for five seconds, aggregate them, and send the resulting value to InfluxDB.
+In the idahub, Telegraf is configured with a five second "flush" interval, which means that Telegraf will collect measurements for five seconds, aggregate them, and send the resulting value to InfluxDB.
 Since we have not specified the type of aggregation we'd like, Telegraf will default to computing the mean of the measurements received during the interval.

 Now that we've sent some measurements to Telegraf, let's verify that they made their way into the InfluxDB database.
 Open Chronograf at [http://localhost:8888](http://localhost:8888) and navigate to the data explorer.